widgetech/git-real/README.txt

 	good on branch cat.
 None of the changes are seen on master

-when done with work on branch and want to merge to master move to master git merge cat - which is branch name
+when done with work on branch and want to merge to master

+git branch -r   ;; will show all of the remote branchs move to master git merge cat - which is branch name